-OMNeT++ allows arbitrary parameters to be defined in an external initialisation file which can be loaded in the simulation at any time.
+OMNeT++ allows arbitrary parameters to be defined in an external initialisation file that can be loaded in the simulation at any time.
 This allows the user to control the behaviour of the simulation without having to recompile the source code.
 The parameters available in our initialisation file are:

-- the time-to-live (TTL) value of the packets, - the destination node to which a route will be opened, - the delay and bandwidth QoS constraints used for route requests, - the session arrival rate and session duration.
+- TTL value of the packets, - destination node to which a route will be opened, - delay and bandwidth QoS constraints used for route requests, - session arrival rate and session duration.